 “It is important, as more sports and activities restart, that absolutely everyone is able to access these opportunities.
 This includes disabled people, for whom the health and well-being benefits of activity can be particularly important.”

 Guidance for sport and activity sector

 If your organisation needs more support, please contact our engagement team.
-Email Jess Cook, National Engagement Advisor or Dawn Hughes, National Engagement Advisor (Leisure) or call 01509 227750.
+Email Jess Cook, National Partnerships Advisor or Dawn Hughes, National Partnerships Advisor (Leisure) or call 01509 227750.